 In the stands to cheer on the 31-year-old were the Duke of Edinburgh, the Princess Royal and Timothy Laurence, Mike Tindall, Peter and Autumn Phillips and Princess Benedikte of Denmark.
 Zara’s father, Mark – the coach of the US team, was also there to support his daughter.
 Each joined in the massive cheer when Phillips entered the arena, but Princess Anne maintained her composure clapping politely.

 Phillips will compete in the cross-country discipline of the eventing tomorrow, which she says is her “strongest phase” as High Kingdom is a “good jumper and quick to turn…he wants to get out there.”Filed under British Royals

-Tagged Autumn Phillips, Captain Mark Phillips, Equestrian, Horses, House of Sayn-Wittgenstein-Berleburg, London 2012, Olympic Games, Peter Phillips, Princess Benedikte of Denmark, Sport, The Duke of Edinburgh, The Princess Royal, Timothy Laurence, Zara Phillips.
+Tagged Autumn Phillips, Captain Mark Phillips, Equestrian, Horses, House of Sayn-Wittgenstein-Berleburg, London 2012, Olympic Games, Peter Phillips, Princess Benedikte of Denmark, Sport, The Duke of Edinburgh, The Princess Royal, Timothy Laurence, Zara Tindall.